SalesConnection/Caction-Support/docs/How_To_Use_Project_Template.md

 - [Custom Field](#section6)
   <br><br>

-To access and configure a Project Template, follow these steps:

-1. From the desktop's navigation bar:
+1. To access and configure a Project Template, go to desktop's navigation bar:

    - Select **Template Settings**
    - Then select **Project Templates**